yuxin8/PracticeProject/README.md

 Another function is that it has a show/hide image button to show/hide images on the page which uses data binding.

 Also, did some format to the price number, and styled some text.

+##
+Instructions to run it locally:

+If you downloaded a zip file, unzip it.

+On VScode terminal, go to ~\PracticeProject-main\PracticeProject-main directory where contains package.json and package-lock.json file.

+Run "npm install", "npm run build", "npm start".